Family Halictidae > Genus Dufourea

 In Minnesota, there are five described species within the genus Dufourea.
 Bees in this genus nest in the ground and have solitary nests.
 Dufourea have two forewing submarginal cells and lack the curved basal vein indicative of other genera in the family Halictidae.
 The five species that occur in Minnesota are dark gray or black with antennae set low on the face.
 They are small- to medium-sized, and range in length from 5 to 11 mm (0.2 to 0.4 inches).

 Dufourea are oligoleges (pollen specialists).
-A few species collect pollen from one plant genus, but the others from a handful of genera belonging to the same plant family.
+A few species collect pollen from one plant genus, but the others are broader specialists collecting pollen from a handful of genera belonging to the same plant family.
 The most commonly observed species in Minnesota is a Monarda (bergamot) specialist, Dufourea monardae.

 A Dufourea monardae female collects pollen from Monarda fistulosa.
 This species has a dark black integument with contrasting white hairs.